Back to business! Launch Your New Business with 10% Off— Start Now

 What Is a Telegraphic Transfer?

-Telegraphic transfer (TT) is a method of electronically transferring funds from one bank account to another.
-It is still one of the most popular ways to transfer money globally due to its convenience, speed, and security.
+TT transfer is one of the most popular ways to transfer money globally due to its convenience, speed, and security.

-Commonly, telegraphic transfer is abbreviated to TT, TT payments, or TT transfers.
+Note: Telegraphic transfer is abbreviated to TT, TT payments, or TT transfers.

 What makes a telegraphic transfer complicated is not the technical part but the terminology used between countries to capture this type of international transfer.